Get Vaccinated Report Abuse/Neglect Sign up for E-news! Reproductive Health 988: 24/7 LIfeline

 • Overdose prevention training.

-• Home delivery syringe services and overdose prevention training (in some areas).
+• Home delivery supply-services and overdose prevention training (in some areas).

 • Community health and social service referrals.

-• Primary medical care referrals and direct service (in some areas).
+• Primary medical care referrals and direct service.

-• Assistance in food support, substance use treatment, medical services, clothing, and housing.
+• Assistance with food support, substance use treatment, clothing, and housing.

-• Provides syringes to people who use insulin if they cannot otherwise afford or obtain them.
+• Provide syringes to people who use insulin if they cannot otherwise afford or obtain them.

 Who We Serve